 I don't think I did fuck it up, which is good.
 It was still a totally strange experience though.
 Exciting more than anything.
 One-to-one, I found McCartney to be personable and, oddly perhaps, unguarded.
-I describe in this week's magazine how he turned up at Hog Hill Mill studios to meet me, a bag of bagels in one hand (more of which later) and some roses from his garden in the other, after I'd travelled down from London with his PR, Stuart Bell.
+I describe in the magazine how he turned up at Hog Hill Mill studios to meet me, a bag of bagels in one hand (more of which later) and some roses from his garden in the other, after I'd travelled down from London with his PR, Stuart Bell.

 Macca was late – he's always late, apparently (guess he has to deal with the odd bit of attention) – so me, Stuart and a few of Paul's house/studio-keepers sat around in the modest kitchen with a cup of tea.
 I couldn't help but notice all the pointless things in there – a bog-standard microwave, a book of The Far Side in the toilet, a few unwashed dishes, teatowels etc. In fact, calling it modest doesn't really do the place justice.
 Stuart told me how another journalist had gone home the day before perplexed at how normal it all looked (aside from the working windmill outside), and had texted him in disbelief asking, "Paul doesn't actually live there, does he?!"